-- IC.4.2.1 An ETC system that is commercially available, but does not comply with the regulations, may be used, if approved prior to the event. - IC.4.2.2 To obtain approval, submit a Rules Question which includes: - Which ETC system the team is seeking approval to use. - The specific ETC rule(s) that the commercial system deviates from. - Sufficient technical details of these deviations to allow the acceptability of the commercial system to be determined.
+- IC.4.2.1 An ETC system that is commercially available, but does not comply with the regulations, may be used, if approved prior to the event. - IC.4.2.2 To obtain approval, submit a Rules Question which includes: - Which ETC system the team is seeking approval to use. - The specific ETC rule(s) that the commercial system deviates from. - Sufficient technical details of these deviations to determine the acceptability of the commercial system.